Chumki111/javascript-interview-question-answer/README.md

 ```

-## Question - 50 :
+## Question - 51 :

 ### pop()

-`Answer` : DRemoves the last element from an array and returns that element .
+`Answer` : Removes the last element from an array and returns that element .

 ```Js